Amenocy/loopback-sdk-builder-react/README.md

 LoopBack SDK Builder FOR REACT

-this fork is trying to fix bugs of @mean-expert/loopback-sdk-builder for react ... please help me ...
+this fork is trying to fix bugs of @mean-expert/loopback-sdk-builder for react ...
 ==================
 to create react sdk